 The podcast is part of Greg’s 3 Geeks and a Law Blog, which has received numerous awards, including induction into the ABA Blawg 100 Hall of Fame.
 In addition to leading the library and research teams at Jackson Walker, Greg works as a liaison between many departments on issues of business development, competitive intelligence, knowledge management, and firmwide initiatives.

-Listen to the full episode of the podcast discussing the impacts of the government shutdown on legal information.
+Listen to “Episode 24: What Does the Federal Government Shutdown Mean for Legal Information?” of The Geek in Review discussing the impacts of the government shutdown on legal information.